Spanish Fort, Texas: History

 The Burlington Times and the Spanish Fort New Era were at least two newspapers that were published in Spanish Fort by 1884.
 By 1885, there were 300 residents, but Spanish Fort gained a reputation as a nasty town.
 Later, Justin's wife claimed that during the height of the cattle industry, there had been over 40 killings; in fact, on one Christmas morning, three men had been murdered before breakfast.
 Outlaws hiding out in Indian Territory traveled across the Red River to Spanish Fort to get supplies, frequently starting "affrays" that further troubled the town.
 When the cattle paths shifted further west and the Missouri, Kansas and Texas Railway omitted the town, the excitement at Spanish Fort eventually subsided.
 Justin relocated his boot business to the nearby town of Nocona in the late 1880s, where it flourished into the 1980s.
 Throughout the first 40 years of the 20th century, Spanish Fort's population stayed at around 250, and six enterprises remained in operation until 1941.
 By 1952, there were just 40 people left in the area as residents were drawn to locations with better employment possibilities.
 Around 1970, the post office and all but one of the businesses closed.
 Spanish Fort was practically a ghost town by the 1990s.
 After more than a century of farming by residents of Spanish Fort, the remains of the old Taovaya fortification vanished, but the location of the former San Teodoro was commemorated by a state historical monument built in 1936.
 The population of Spanish Fort was 50 in 2000, but the majority of the structures in the square remained vacant and abandoned.

-On February 10, 2009, an F4 tornado struck Spanish Fort.
-The strongest tornado of the outbreak touched down as a multiple vortex tornado just south of Spanish Fort initially snapping pecan trees.
+On February 10, 2009, an EF4 tornado touched down near Spanish Fort, where it began snapping pecan trees.

 The Stonewall Saloon served as a resting stop for cowboys herding livestock on Texas trails.